Welcome to Philosophy at Reigate College!

 The most relevant material for the first year of the Philosophy A Level course is in the sections on ‘Introduction to Philosophy of Religion’ and ‘Introduction to Epistemology’ (you can find these in the Introductory Series by Topic under the Playlists tab.)

-TASK Using a note-taking technique such as mind mapping or Cornell notes, please create a summary page for each of the videos.
+TASK Using a note-taking technique such as mind mapping or Cornell notes, please create a summary page for two of these videos.

 Arguments